Probable Cause to Arrest: Fourth Amendment Standards and Key Court Decisions

 By Darren Chaker

 Probable cause is a fundamental concept in criminal procedure, serving as the cornerstone for lawful arrests, searches, and seizures under the Fourth Amendment of the United States Constitution.
 This article explores the legal standards for probable cause to arrest, examining key Supreme Court cases and their implications for law enforcement and individual rights.
-Each case is fully cited and accompanied by an embedded URL for further reference.

 The Fourth Amendment and Probable Cause